2023 Best Value Film, Video & Photographic Arts Graduate Certificate Schools

 Best Schools for Affordable Quality for a Postbaccalaureate Certificates in Film, Video & Photographic Arts

-The average tuition and fees for an out-of-state graduate students at KU are $25,007 a year.
+Out-of-state tuition fees for graduate students at KU are $25,007 per year.

 In addition to its great value ranking, KU is in the top 15% of all schools on our Best Film, Video & Photographic Arts Graduate Certificate Schools list.